 Cereal Box Gift Bags

 A cereal box makes a great little gift bag!
 It is very easy to trace a circle about the size of a mug near the top of the box in the middle and then draw a straight line across the top of the box so that intersects half way up the circle you traced.
 Then draw an arch over the top of the circle using a bigger circular object and remove the top portion of the box to be left with a nifty gift box with cardboard handles.
+You can also make good use of the leftover piece of cardboard to make gift tags for your gift bags!

 Gift Boxes From Cereal Boxes